-Bravo’s work has been exhibited at prominent institutions, including the Anahuacalli Museum (Mexico City), the Mexican Cultural Institutes (Ottawa, San Francisco, Miami), and the Rufino Tamayo Contemporary Art Museum (VIII Rufino Tamayo Biennial).
-His pieces belong to public and private collections worldwide, such as the World Bank (Washington D.C.), the Mexican Embassy in Berlin, the Museum of Oaxacan Painters, the Iberoamerican University (Mexico City), and the International Bank of Miami, Florida.
+Bravo's work has been exhibited at institutions such as the Anahuacalli Museum in Mexico City, the Cultural Institutes of Mexico in Ottawa, San Francisco, and Miami, and the Rufino Tamayo Museum of Contemporary Art (as part of the VIII Rufino Tamayo Biennial).
+Her pieces are part of public and private collections, including those of the World Bank (Washington, D.C.), the Mexican Embassy in Berlin, the Museum of Oaxacan Painters, the Universidad Iberoamericana in Mexico City, and the International Bank of Miami, Florida.

 CV